Columbus Vibrant and Connected Dashboard

 Using the results of our public engagement and working closely with representatives of the committee, we created a four-part framework to organize the analysis in the dashboard.
 We collected and visualized data in these categories, added narrative to describe the process and takeaways from the analysis, and worked with Columbus 2025 leadership to publicize the resulting dashboard.

 The dashboard was well received by regional press and local stakeholders following its November 2019 release.
-Columbus 2025 will maintain and update the dashboard, adding new data and analysis as it becomes available.
-Going forward, the tool will continue to be used by Columbus 2025 and others to gauge the impact of placemaking investments in Columbus.
+Columbus 2025 continues to maintain and update the dashboard, adding new data and analysis as it becomes available, so that the tool will continue to be used by local leaders and stakeholders to gauge the impact of placemaking investments in Columbus.